londonappleadmins/site/_posts/2024-11-05-21st-november-2024-meet-up-jigsaw24.markdown

 title: 21st November 2024 - Meet Up @ Jigsaw24
 ---

-For our August meet up of 2024, the great folks at [Jigsaw24](https://www.jigsaw24.com) are hosting us again with food and beverages aplenty.
+For our November meet up of 2024, the great folks at [Jigsaw24](https://www.jigsaw24.com) are hosting us again with food and beverages aplenty.

 The schedule is as follows: